ns8inc/ns8-data-services/README.md

 ## License

 The MIT License (MIT)
-Copyright (c) 2017 NS8, Phil Vizzaccaro
+Copyright (c) 2017 NS8 Inc, Phil Vizzaccaro

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in